BenBruda/product-list/README.md

 ### Project description

-This project is a sample work representing dashbord for a marketplace.
+This project is a sample work representing dashboard for a marketplace.
 Displays a list of products/items.
-Fratures searching, adding, updating and deleting items.
+Features searching, adding, updating and deleting items.

 ### Technologies and patterns